Tore602123/QuizApp/README.md

   - Simulates the user action of deleting a previously added image by interacting with UI elements directly associated with the image (e.g., delete button next to the image’s name).
   - Confirms the deletion action via the UI and observes the new state of the database.
   - Verifies that the image count reflects the deletion accurately.

-**Test Methods**:
-- `testAddImage()`: Tests the functionality of adding an image to the database.
-This test simulates the entire flow of selecting an image from a gallery and adding it with a specific name (e.g., "Cat").
-It uses mocked intents to simulate gallery selection and verifies the increment in the image count within the database.
-- `testDeleteImage()`: Confirms the ability to delete an image from the database.
-It simulates the user action of deleting an image named "Cat" and checks if the database's image count decrements accordingly.

 **Methodology**:
 - Utilizes `Espresso` for UI interactions such as clicking and text entry.